Váci Utca

 Váci Street runs parallel to the Danube River, between Vörösmarty Square and the Central Market Hall (Nagy Vasarcsarnok in Hungarian).

-Váci Street was established during the eighteenth century and certain of the grand buildings that were constructed during the same period are still standing.
-However, most of the mansions along the avenue date back to the nineteenth and twentieth century.
+Váci Street was established during the 18th century and some of the grand buildings that were built during the same period are still standing.
+However, most of the mansions along the avenue date back to the 19th and 20th centuries.

 When it was first formed, Váci Utca was very popular among Budapest’s wealthiest families and many had their houses erected on this thoroughfare.
 Nowadays, the street is packed with retailers, shopping malls, souvenir shops, hotels, restaurants and cafés.